 For more information, please contact the LDANR office at (905) 641-1021 or email info@Ldaniagara.org

 Following the online application form, you are required to submit supporting documents to complete your application.
-These supporting documents may include and are not limited to: the child’s most recent report card, a copy of the child’s IEP (*required for our SOAR programs), and/or assessments and diagnoses.
+These supporting documents may include and are not limited to: the child’s most recent report card or progress report (*required), a copy of the child’s IEP (*required for our SOAR programs), and/or assessments and diagnoses.
 Only documents in English can be accepted.

 A screening takes place once your complete application has been received.
 If your child has been accepted, you will be notified of details including the time, location, program fee, etc. a week or two prior to the start of the program.